Eliphas1810/free-epub-maker/README.md

 # free-epub-maker
-Free ePub Maker by JavaScript in Browser Only, mainly for Japanese.
+Free ePub Maker by JavaScript in Browser Only.

 Public Domain.